duncantl/RFundamentals/Questions.md

-+ Some people think it would be a good idea if R found non-local variables by walking up the **call stack**.
++ Some people think it would be a good idea if R found non-local variables by walking up the **call frame stack**.
 Why is this not a good idea?